-Generally speaking, most businesses find that keeping all of their data in the Main project and using the two default environments to separate their production and testing data to work best.
+Generally speaking, most businesses find that keeping all of their data in the Main project and using the two default environments to separate their production and testing data works best.
 This setup allows you to analyze all of your user interactions in one place.
-This is essential for tracking each user through their journey converting from a visitor to a customer, using different products, and interacting across your website and mobile apps.
+This is essential for tracking each user through their journey converting from a visitor to a customer, using different products, and interacting across different platforms.

 Here are a few cases where it would be best to add additional environments or projects:

 - You have a complex staged deployment process.
 In this case, we recommend creating environments that align with each stage in the process, such as Local, Integration, Functional, UAT, etc.

 - You have an internal application used by employees only, and you don’t want that data to appear when analyzing your users.
 In this case, you should use a separate project to house data for that application.

 - You have global sites or apps for different countries.
 A setup with a single project and multiple environments is best suited for this, so you can share common definitions, but keep analysis separate.

 - You have a set of brands or products that do not share a common user base, such as owning multiple businesses.
 In this case, you’ll want to set up multiple environments and projects for each business.

 Complete steps for setting up new projects and environments can be found in Projects and Environments.
 If you’re planning to use multiple environments, note that you’ll need to copy the correct environment ID from Heap into your app during installation.

 You currently cannot rename the Main project in Heap.

 Heap is GDPR compliant and can be configured to meet HIPAA and COPPA compliance standards.
 If you need to meet GDPR, HIPAA, or COPPA compliancy standards with your implementation of Heap, we recommend reviewing our FAQs on Data Privacy prior to installation.